jorgefranconunes/tea/00README-developers.txt

 2. Create the "build.conf" file.

-The "build.conf" file must be manually created in the top of the development tree.
+The "build.conf" file must be manually created at the top of the development tree.
 It will contain information on the Java compiler to be used during the build.
 It is a file with Bourne shell syntax and it must define the variables described bellow.
 There is a